hurstmichelle/QuadLabSite/content/projects/reasoning-across-formats/index.md

 <!--more-->

-One of our current lines of work...
+One of our current lines of work..